xiaoxianyu-office/mm/Mobs/AI-Goal-Selectors.md

 **Target Selectors**
 ---
-Target Selectors are used with the AITargetSelectors field and determine what mobs want to target.
+Target Selectors are used with the AITargetSelectors field and determine what mobs try to target.

 Example: